M-Hernandez/Arcane-repo/README.md

 # Arcane-repo

-This repo serves as a hub for many of small projects.
+This repo serves as a hub for small projects.